Subscapularis anatomy and function

 How does subscapularis affect the neck, shoulder and ribcage?

-One theory is the effect that subscap has on the ribs.
-As I’ve mentioned, subscap sits between the ribs and the scapula.
-Normal shoulder movement depends on the scapula being able to glide freely over the ribs.
-When muscles are sore, they tend to tighten up and develop trigger points — isolated areas of muscle spasm; and subscap is no exception.
-It’s my belief that tightness and/or trigger points in subscap can be partly responsible for dysfunctional movement of the scapula over the ribs.
-This in turn places excessive strain on the rib and shoulder joints, leading to pain in the upper back, neck and/or shoulder.
+One theory is the effect that subscapularis has on the ribs.
+As I’ve mentioned, subscapularis sits between the ribs and the shoulder blade.
+Normal shoulder movement depends on the shoulder blade being able to glide freely over the ribs.
+When muscles are sore, they tend to tighten up; and this can affect the surrounding muscles – especially serratus anterior, which attaches directly to the ribs, causing the ribcage to stiffen up.